hitsz-ids/synthetic-data-generator/docs/source/design/motivation.rst

 In this case, we found `SDV <https://github.com/sdv-dev/SDV>`_, a Python library designed to be your one-stop shop for creating tabular synthetic data.
-`In this research <https://dai.lids.mit.edu/wp-content/uploads/2018/03/SDV.pdf>`_, they propose techniques for data simulation against associative relationships in relational databases and open source it as SDV.
+`In this research <https://dai.lids.mit.edu/wp-content/uploads/2018/03/SDV.pdf>`_, they propose techniques for data synthesis against associative relationships in relational databases and open source it as SDV.

 However, while SDV is a powerful tool for generating synthetic data, it is not without its limitations.
 One of the main challenges we encountered during our usage was related to performance.